 It’s hard to complain about this company’s customer service.
 There’s a lot that can go wrong when you order wine, but luckily, Naked Wines guarantees its products 100%.
 The company makes it easy for you to get a refund on any bottle you don’t enjoy – no questions asked.

-Besides the standard customer service channels, Naked Wines goes above and beyond by providing a message board for Angels, winemakers, and employees to connect.
-As a member, you’ll be able to join groups like "Naked Newbies," and other communities where you can chat and ask questions with like-minded people.
+Naked Wines also offers a message board, aside from the usual customer service options, where Angels, winemakers, and employees can talk.
+As a member, you can join groups like "Naked Newbies," and other communities where you can chat and ask questions with people who think like you.

-If you’re in the market for good quality wines without the markups that come with advertising and other costs, Naked Wines could be a good fit for you.
+Naked Wines could be a good fit for you if you’re in the market for good quality wines without the markups that come with advertising and other costs.
 Because the winemakers themselves are often very active in Naked Wines’ message boards, this service is also a great fit for folks who want to be able to chat more directly with the people who make their wine.

-The benefits of Naked Wines may not, however, be as useful to people who are less interested in learning about the people behind the wine.
-It’s also not a good fit for people who want someone else to choose their wines for them, as is common in more conventional wine subscription boxes.
+The benefits of Naked Wines may not, however, be useful to everyone.
+And people who are less interested in learning about the winemakers may not find Naked Wines to be their style.
+It’s also not a good fit for wine enthusiasts who want someone else to choose their wines for them, as is common in more conventional wine subscription boxes.

 Naked Wines is a company that invests directly in independent winemakers.
-Its mission is to avoid putting money toward things you can’t taste – marketing, fancy labels, etc. – in order to provide better wine at better prices.
-You can join Naked Wines as an “Angel” by contributing $40/month, and in return, you can access those marked down prices.
+As described in our overview of Naked Wines, its mission is to avoid putting money toward things you can’t taste – marketing, fancy labels, etc. – in order to provide better wine at better prices.
+You can join Naked Wines as an “Angel” by contributing $40/month, and in return, you can access those marked-down prices.

-Naked Wines works sort of like a crowdfunding site for wine.
-Your $40/month membership fee supports independent winemakers in creating new, delicious wines.
-By providing money upfront to these winemakers, Naked Wines cuts down on the expensive advertising markups that most winemakers have to deal with.
+The wine delivery service provides money upfront to these winemakers and cuts down on the expensive advertising markups that most winemakers have to deal with.
 This, in turn, leads to better deals for you!